 Other Methods for Relief

-Other options to deal with constipation include acupuncture and surgery.
-Increased physical activity, fluid intake, and dietary fiber might also be effective recommendations but if chronic conditions or illnesses are the reason for decreased physical activity or dehydration, addressing those sources at the root is necessary.
+Other options to deal with constipation include consuming healthy foods, acupuncture, and surgery.
+Increased physical activity, fluid intake, and dietary fiber can also be effective recommendations but if chronic conditions or illnesses are the reason for decreased physical activity or dehydration, addressing those sources at the root is necessary.
 Awareness of normal gastrointestinal physiology (when you’re having a good day, when you’re having a bad day) can be an eye-opener just by itself.

 Another interesting form of relief, not commonly thought of, is abdominal massage.
 Abdominal massage was once an accepted method of addressing constipation but slowly fell out of standard.
 It’s attractive points are also without glamour- it’s inexpensive, non-invasive, free of side effects, and can be performed by patients themselves.
 No wonder a drug company wouldn’t promote it.
 A review of information written about the abdominal massage between 1999 and present found that abdominal massage can increase the frequency of bowel movements in constipated persons – without discomfort or pain.

 It seems that most people can probably tolerate occasional laxative use but long-term use is a bad idea and can produce problems.
 Unfortunately, the real problem is that people who try to remedy chronic constipation with chronic laxative use are not addressing the root causes that are causing them to be constipated in the first place.
 Does relying on laxatives, every day, to force your body to function sound like a healthy situation?
 If an inadequate diet is the problem and your digestive system isn’t all it could be you might need a cleansing.
 Check out my brand new body cleansing diet.
 It’s a comprehensive approach to replace chronic problems with chronic health.